 This article explains formatting ebooks for conversion, regardless of whether you eventually decide to convert your book yourself or hire somebody.
 You can follow the advice we give from the first word you type in the editor (this is what we recommend) or applied to a manuscript you have already finished.

-You can use this guide to prepare your manuscript (.docx) before you upload it to PublishDrive for conversion.
+You can use this guide to prepare your manuscript (.docx) before using PublishDrive's converter for free.

 |What you see is what you get